SchmidtME/meso-rs-fc/README.md

 - **Cortical depth** (layers, e.g. superficial / middle / deep),
 - **V1 subregions** (dorsal/ventral, central/peripheral),
-- and whether rs-FC spatial patterns relate to the **ocular dominance column (ODC)** maps derived from population receptive-field / monocular stimulation data.
+- and whether rs-FC spatial patterns relate to the **ocular dominance column (ODC)** maps derived from fMRI during dichoptic stimulation.

 The repository is organised into five sequential stages.
 Code is a mix of MATLAB (preprocessing, processing, statistics) and Python (plotting + some control analyses).